 Coconut Oil, German Shepherds, and Pine Sap…

 We’ve all been there…a beautiful evening outside.
 Puppies romping and playing about.
-Everything seems to be going smoothly.
+Everything is going smoothly.
 Nobody is causing too much of a ruckus at the moment.
 The small pack has settled down in the pine shavings underneath the freshly trimmed pine tree.
-The sun is beginning to set on what was a decently hot day on the Central Coast.
-One of the sweet boys comes up to me for a pet, as I notice a rather strange-looking clump of pine shavings stuck to his chest.
-A moment of panic begins to creep in as I am pretty sure I know what I am about to find as I reach under his big, fluffy chest.
+The sun is beginning to set on what was a decently balmy day on the Central Coast.
+One of the sweet boys comes up to me for a pet, and I notice a strange-looking clump of pine shavings stuck to his chest.
+A moment of panic begins to creep in as I am fairly sure I know what I am about to find as I reach under his big, fluffy chest.
 Sure enough, as I do the dreaded sticky-icky, pine-sappy clump of puppy fur that I was wishing wasn’t there, was.
 NO. Not pine sap!
 And not on puppy fur!
 Probably one of the worst things to deal with.
-And, it has to be dealt with immediately, or else it will get twisted and knotted and cause the puppy tremendous pain.
-Upon further inspection, I find he also has another big clump of it deeply matted onto his elbow.
+And, it must be dealt with immediately, or else it will get twisted and knotted and cause the puppy tremendous pain.
+Upon further inspection, he also has another big clump of it deeply matted onto his elbow.
 Just great!
-My puppies are wallering in a weeping, pine-sappy mess up on the hill.
+My puppies are wallowing around in a weeping, pine-sappy mess up on the hill.
 Freaking fantastic!

 Seresto Flea/Tick Collars Linked to 1,700 Pet Deaths